F. W. de Klerk: Negotiations toward universal suffrage

-On 10 December 1993, De Klerk and Mandela were jointly awarded the Nobel Peace Prize in Oslo for their work in ending apartheid.
+On 10 December 1993, de Klerk and Mandela were jointly awarded the Nobel Peace Prize in Oslo for their work in ending apartheid.

 South Africa held its first universal elections in 1994 from 26 to 29 April.
-The ANC won the election with 62 percent, while the National Party received 20 percent.
+The ANC won the election with 62 per cent, while the National Party received 20 per cent.
 De Klerk became deputy president in the national unity government under Nelson Mandela.

-Deputy presidency
+Deputy presidency (1994–1996)

 De Klerk had been unhappy that changes had been made to the inauguration ceremony, rendering it multi-religious rather than reflecting the newly elected leader's particular denomination.
-When he was being sworn in, and the chief justice said "So help me God", De Klerk did not repeat this, instead stating, in Afrikaans: "So help me the triune God, Father, Son, and Holy Spirit".
+When he was being sworn in, and the chief justice said "So help me God", de Klerk did not repeat this, instead stating, in Afrikaans: "So help me the triune God, Father, Son, and Holy Spirit".

-Mandela reappointed de Klerk's finance minister, Derek Keys, and retained Chris Stals, a former member of the Broederbond, as the head of the Central Bank.
+Mandela reappointed de Klerk's finance minister, Derek Keys, and retained Chris Stals, a former member of the Broederbond, as the Governor of the South African Reserve Bank.
 De Klerk supported the coalition's economic policies, stating that it "accepted a broad framework of responsible economic policies".

-De Klerk's working relationship with Mandela was often strained, with the former finding it difficult adjusting to the fact that he was no longer president.
-De Klerk also felt that Mandela deliberately humiliated him, while Mandela found De Klerk to be needlessly provocative in cabinet.
-One dispute occurred in September 1995, after Mandela gave a Johannesburg speech criticizing the National Party.
-Angered, De Klerk avoided Mandela until the latter requested they meet.
+De Klerk's working relationship with Mandela was often strained, with the former finding it difficult adjusting to the fact that he was no longer State President.
+De Klerk also felt that Mandela deliberately humiliated him, while Mandela found de Klerk to be needlessly provocative in cabinet.
+One dispute occurred in September 1995, after Mandela gave a Johannesburg speech criticising the National Party.
+Angered, de Klerk avoided Mandela until the latter requested they meet.
 The two ran into each other, and they publicly argued in the streets.
-Mandela later expressed regret for their disagreement but did not apologize for his original comments.
+Mandela later expressed regret for their disagreement but did not apologise for his original comments.
 De Klerk was also having problems from within his own party, some of whose members claimed that he was neglecting the party while in the government.

 Many in the National Party—including many members of its executive committee—were unhappy with the other parties' agreed upon new constitution in May 1996.
 The party had wanted the constitution to guarantee that it would be represented in the government until 2004, although it did not do so.
-On 9 May, De Klerk withdrew the National Party from the coalition government.
+On 9 May, de Klerk withdrew the National Party from the coalition government.
 The decision shocked several of his six fellow Afrikaner cabinet colleagues; Pik Botha, for example, was left without a job as a result.
-Roelf Meyer felt betrayed by de Klerk's act, while Leon Wessels thought that De Klerk had not tried hard enough to make the coalition work.
+Roelf Meyer felt betrayed by de Klerk's act, while Leon Wessels thought that de Klerk had not tried hard enough to make the coalition work.
 De Klerk declared that he would lead the National Party in vigorous opposition to Mandela's government to ensure "a proper multi-party democracy, without which there may be a danger of South Africa lapsing into the African pattern of one-party states".